selenasingh/DG-NEURON-Oscillations/README.md

 Our model is modified primarily from the Yim et al. (2005) implementation.
 Changes are listed at the end of this file.

+## Contributing

+Please see the `CONTRIBUTING.md` file.

 ## Usage

 Scripts were tested on Windows 10 and Arch Linux.

+__I recommend using Linux, and using the shell scripts, since this will create the necessary results/output durectories.__

 ### Unix machines